ecilasun/riscvtool/README.md

 gpupipetest - tests the GPU rasterizer / synchronization mechanisms and the realtime clock
 ```

+# Uploading binaries

-As an example, to upload the miniterm.elf to the SoC, given that the USB cable is connected and your COM port is set up properly, use the following command line:
+As an example, to upload the miniterm.elf to the SoC, given that the USB cable is connected and your COM port is set up properly, use a command line similar to the following (while changing the name of your device to match)
 ```
-./build/release/riscvtool miniterm.elf -sendelf 0x00010000
+./build/release/riscvtool miniterm.elf -sendelf 0x10000 /dev/ttyUSB4
 ```

 P.S.
 Always use 0x00010000 as base address if you haven't used a custom linker script.